Is there a difference between East and West Africa when it comes to textile prints? In a nutshell of course there is.

 East Africa Uganda Print

 How do you spot the difference between East and West African prints?
-If you chose to wear it as a westerner what style would you opt for that suit your everyday lifestyle?
+If you chose to wear it as a westerner what style would you opt for that suits your everyday lifestyle?

 During a visit to Uganda Naki from NKB London spotted a textile that she instantly knew would look great.
-Naki passion is to use Uganda prints but with a modern design.
+Naki’s passion is to use Uganda prints but with a modern design.

 I bought it in Uganda, when I met Ritah Kivumbi, a Ugandan painter who lost her sight in 2008.
 I was drawn to the print because of its earthy tones but also because it has a very subtle jacquard pattern in the fabric.
 I love these sort of small details which makes the dress and fabric even more interesting, regal and beautiful.

 Italy is the fashion nation of the world.
 We are not afraid of colour, bold prints, and standing out.
 One of my inspirations is Sophia Loren the Italian actress.
 I have not worn a dress like this for years.
 The moment I put the dress on I transformed into what could only be described as a flower that was in full bloom.

 I was keen and ready to take on the biggest and harsh critics in the world, the Italian Florentine’s.
 Why has no one created and worn a print from East Africa like this?